Course Code: mobileappsec

 • cross-platform applications: theory

-• reverse engineering applications C# (Xamarin) using dotPeek and ILSpy
+• reverse engineering C# (Xamarin) applications using dotPeek and ILSpy

-• other cross-platform frameworks: Flutter (Dart), Ionic/Angular (JavaScript) and others
+• other cross-platform frameworks: Flutter (Dart), Ionic/Angular (JavaScript), and others

-• native libraries: C, C++ and machine code in Android applications
+• native libraries: C, C++, and machine code in Android applications

 • JNI: System.loadLibrary() and methods with the native keyword